Nikita8Shvachko/JavaSPBPU/pr41/README.md

 If there is only one character in the file, the structure is simplified to just the character and its repeated content.
 This makes the encoding efficient even for simple cases.

-This Markdown version provides a simplified overview of the Huffman coding algorithm and the structure of the encoded file.
-It breaks down the process in easy-to-understand terms and uses clear examples for better comprehension.

 ## Usage